ngjunsiang/laymansguide-src/season11/issue138/issue138.md

 The M1’s design shares a lot more in common with the A14 on the iPhone and iPad than it does with the laptop CPUs that came before it.
 I want to go into a bit more detail about this in the next issue, so that it’s easier to see just how different it is from a typical laptop.

-First thing to talk about: what exactly does “unified memory” mean?
-Why is it a big deal?
+First question: what exactly does “unified memory” mean?
+Why is Apple making it such a big deal?

 **Next issue:** [LMG S10] Issue 139: What’s before this line is mine, what’s after this line is yours